cabforum/smime/SBR.md

 1. For Audit Periods starting before the Effective Date defined in [Section 1.2.1](#121-revisions) of the first version of these Requirements, “WebTrust for CAs v2.2.2 or newer”; or
 2. For Audit Periods starting after the Effective Date defined in [Section 1.2.1](#121-revisions) of the first version of these Requirements, “WebTrust for CAs v2.2.2 or newer” AND “WebTrust for S/MIME Baseline Requirements v1.0.0 or newer”; or
+3. For Audit Periods starting after April 1, 2025, “WebTrust for CAs v2.2.2 or newer” AND “WebTrust for S/MIME Baseline Requirements v1.0.0 or newer” AND “WebTrust for Network Security v2.0 or newer”; or
-3. ETSI TS 119 411-6 v1.1.1 or newer, which includes normative references to ETSI EN 319 401, ETSI EN 319 411-1 and ETSI EN 319 411-2 (the latest version of the referenced ETSI documents should be applied); or
+4. ETSI TS 119 411-6 v1.1.1 or newer, which includes normative references to ETSI EN 319 401, ETSI EN 319 411-1 and ETSI EN 319 411-2 (the latest version of the referenced ETSI documents should be applied); or
-4. If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either
+5. If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either
    a. encompasses all requirements of one of the above schemes; or
    b. consists of comparable criteria that are available for public review.
 Whichever scheme is chosen, it SHALL incorporate periodic monitoring and/or accountability procedures to ensure that its audits continue to be conducted in accordance with the requirements of the scheme.